-Our brand new yoga studio in Wandsworth is on the ground floor of the Ikon House building is located at the junction of East Hill and St John’s Hill, moments from the wonderful Wandsworth Common and a short walk from both Clapham Junction & Wandsworth Town BR.
-We are on many local bus routes.
+Our brand new, gently heated yoga studio in Wandsworth and Clapham, at the junction of East Hill and St John’s Hill.
+The yoga studio is a short walk from Clapham Junction and Wandsworth Town BR stations.
+We are also on many local bus routes so our yoga studio is easily accessible for local residents in Earlsfield, Southfields, Balham, Putney and Wimbledon.

-Thanks to Russell and the team at RG Wilson Building Services (99 Streathbourne Rd, SW17 8RA 07970 998567) for the project management and build of our lovely new studios.
-We have 2 spacious studios – these are heated using the latest infrared technology with environmentally friendly heat recovery and humidity controls.
+Thanks to Russell at RG Wilson Building Services (07970 998567) for the project management and build of our lovely new studios.

 A great friend introduced me to Ashtanga Yoga whilst living and working in America.
 Ever since that day 15 years ago my life in all it’s aspects has changed, my diet, body and mind are all improved thanks to the magic of Yoga.
 Just over five years ago my wonderful wife suggested I try a class with a great teacher she’d found, I have been practising with Stewart Gilchrist ever since and will be forever greatful to him for his wonderful teaching, encouragement and commitment to Yoga.
 In 2012, under the guidance of Stewart and The Power Yoga Company I undertook teacher training and have been teaching ever since.
 I aim to teach an authentic, challenging Yoga class with good humour, love and some good music.